Learn what foods cause cellulite and thigh fat on legs - and have an advanced cellulite treatment at LipoTherapeia

 • But most importantly, cellulite and fat accumulation on the thighs and butt specifically - as opposed to other parts of the body - is driven by genetics and female hormones too

-This means that, if as a woman you want to avoid thigh fat or cellulite you must be really careful with avoiding the above foods, alcohol, smoking/vaping and, by doctor’s permission, hormonal contraception (patches, injections, pill etc).
+This means that, if as a woman you want to avoid thigh fat or cellulite you must be really careful with avoiding the above foods, alcohol, smoking/vaping and, with doctor’s permission, hormonal contraception (patches, injections, pill etc).

-Have a skin tightening/cellulite treatment in London with the experts
+Have a treatment in London with the cellulite experts

 At LipoTherapeia we have specialised 100% in skin tightening and cellulite reduction for more than two decades and 20,000+ sessions.